Star ✨ on GitHub

 }

-// Step 2: Check if there's a search query
+// Step 2: Check if a search query is provided.

 if (!args.length) {